JeremyGrosser/wacc/README.md

 sure I'll understand soon.

 ## Chapter 7: Compound Statements
 Oh.
 Scoping rules.
 That's why.
-I like the variable renaming approach here.
-Seems simpler than what Crafting Interpreters does with a nested tree of scopes you have to traverse.
+I like the variable renaming and map copy approach here.
+Seems simpler than what Crafting Interpreters does with a nested tree of scopes you have to traverse to resolve.

+I did a bit of refactoring in the semantic analysis pass here to more closely match the function names in the book's pseudocode.
+Every time I try to be more clever than the book, I have trouble remembering why I did it a few days later.
+There's a lesson there, certainly.